reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 We can also query documents and READ them by typing their own mapped URL!

-you can set *postId* as the path variable of http://localhost:8080/comment/#POST_ID# while using @GetMapping, so that changing #POST_ID# part shows a READ result with your *postId* input.
+you can set *postId* as the path variable of http://localhost:8080/comment/post/#POST_ID# while using @GetMapping, so that changing #POST_ID# part shows a READ result with your *postId* input.
-For example, if you access to http://localhost:8080/comment/12345, you will see a comment whose *postId* is 12345.
+For example, if you access to http://localhost:8080/comment/post/12345, you will see a comment whose *postId* is 12345.

 Especially for _id, the interface **ReactiveCrudRepository** provides a useful method **findById()**, no need to implement our custom query.
 Since we marked *postId* with @Id, we can easily define a READ service querying *postId*, by calling commentRepository.findById().

+### Update
+By using ReactiveCrudRepository.save(), we can either update a document, or create a new one if the entity's ID is not in the database.

 ## Exceptions
 ### MongoSocketOpenException